xapple/forest_puller/NOTES.md

 # TODO

+* Can we integrate the R factor and biomass expansion factor?

 * Remove 'net estimated' from the converted to tons graphs legend.

 * The area of France includes over-sees territories.
 Can we fix this?

+* Find research projects which would be potential users of forest_puller data

 * Write up introduction and methods.